kyverno/website/content/en/Community/_index.md

 #### Code Owners

 Code Owners are a special type of contributor and have _significantly_ contributed and maintain an _active_ status within the organization.
-They can have issues and PRs assigned to them and are responsible for providing PR review.
+They can have issues and PRs assigned to them and are responsible for providing PR reviews.
 Unlike Contributors, Code Owners have responsibilities and must maintain an active status defined below to remain a Code Owner.

 **Checklist before becoming a Code Owner**

-- Have at least 5 PRs successfully merged for any combination of repositories under the Kyverno organization
+- Have at least ten (10) significant PRs successfully merged for any combination of repositories under the Kyverno organization
 - Member of the kyverno channel on Kubernetes and/or CNCF Slack
 - Attended five (5) Contributors Meetings as documented
 - Registered for the Kyverno [mailing list](https://groups.google.com/g/kyverno)